cbatini/training_materials/WTDTP_Genomics_masterclass_Oct2023/imputation_handbook_Nov2023.md

 ## Pre-imputation QC

 ### Genotyping QC
-First thing first, let's perform the initial genotyping QC and remove variants that:
+First thing first, let's perform the initial genotyping QC and remove variants that have:

 * more than 5% missing data
 * MAF < 1%